yminer/pyshen/README.md

 ### Handling partial applications

 In the first release, partial applications was handled by the function tco_apply (with a check of function arity with python inspect module).
+In this release, partial applications are handled via exceptions.

 ## Installation